 That’s the secret sauce of how we manage this transformation and running of the business at the same time.
 Firstly, we have a balanced mix of insourcing and outsourcing as a strategy.

 We’ve also got a good outsourcing strategy.
-So, in cases where we are looking for skills to accelerate our transformation, we outsource.
+So, in cases where we are looking for new skills or additional capacity to accelerate our transformation, we outsource.

 How important is data-driven to the insurance industry?